Suleman-Elahi/Cancel_Instagram_Follow_Requests/README.md

 ~Ps I am not an expert in scraping and Python so the code here may be laughable but it works.
 Any suggestions are welcome tho.

+**Note**: A better tool I created to do the same thing: https://github.com/Suleman-Elahi/FollowRequestsRemover